- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 Worked example

-Failing to register for Corporation Tax within three months of your accounting period start can lead to fines.
-HMRC doesn't usually send reminders, so it's up to you to get it sorted.
+Failing to register for Corporation Tax within three months of becoming active can lead to fines.
+HMRC doesn’t usually send reminders, so it’s on you to get it sorted.

-We’ll help you work out your status, register correctly and stay on track with deadlines, so you can get back to growing your business, not grappling with tax forms.
+We’ll help you work out your status, register correctly and keep on top of deadlines, so you can get back to growing your business instead of grappling with tax forms.

-If you’re unsure what to do next or just want to get it sorted fast, our experts are here to help.
+If you’re unsure what to do next, or you just want it sorted fast, our experts are here to help.

 FAQs on trading vs non-trading for Corporation Tax